markie1706/GQuery/README.md

 The simple radius query is a great example of the underlying novel approach to the storing and querying of spatial data which seems to be faster than existing approaches.

-# The Fundamentals of the Polar Approach to Spatial Data:
+# The Fundamentals of the Polar Approach to Spatial Data